-I saw this wall many times, whenever Jan and I took John to see his doctor I would wait in the car as Jan took her father into the office.
-After the first visit I realized that the wall on the side of the parking lot had a lot to say.
-On later visits I made sure I had a camera with me, and we carried out conversation with the wall.
-It had a lot to say, and me and my camera were eager listeners.
+I saw this wall many times.
+Whenever Jan and I took John to see his doctor, I would wait in the car as Jan took her father into the office.
+After the first visit, I realized that the wall on the side of the parking lot had a lot to say.
+On later visits, I made sure I had a camera with me, and we carried out a conversation with the wall.
+It had a lot to say; I and my camera were eager listeners.
 This is a short transcript of those conversations.

 I closed my 2004 artist statement with this line of thinking “… this will work based On Seeing, mine, the camera’s, and yours.”